ava-labs/avalanchego/README.md

 This should only be necessary when upgrading protobuf versions or modifying .proto definition files

-To use this script, you must have protoc and protoc-gen-go and have protoc on your $PATH
+To use this script, you must have [protoc](https://grpc.io/docs/protoc-installation/) and protoc-gen-go installed. protoc must be on your $PATH.

 https://grpc.io/docs/protoc-installation/